lucastravi/item-catalog/README.md

 9. To check all the users (sqlite select * from user)

 ## Considerations
 This application can be used for another purposes instead of Pokemon.
-The py and db files are generic named with item and category.
+The py files are generic named with item and category.
 I hope you enjoy it!